Thomas-Walker-Lynch/DA2X/doc/context.md

     } mul_ei_bi_1;

     struct{
-      struct TM2x·Args·copy_bytes0 args;
+      struct TM2x·Args·copy_contiguous_bytes0 args;
-      struct TM2x·Cons·copy_bytes cons;
+      struct TM2x·Cons·copy_contiguous_bytes cons;
-    } copy_bytes_0;
+    } copy_contiguous_bytes_0;

-  } CopyElements·tableau;
+  } CopyContiguousElements·tableau;
 ````

-The above is the tableau for the copy_elements sequence.
+The above is the tableau for the copy_contiguous_elements sequence.
 Each field is dedicated to
-each sequence that may be called while performing the copy_elements operation.
+each sequence that may be called while performing the copy_contiguous_elements operation.

 The tableau will then be used as a sort of chalkboard during run time.
 When a sequence
 dereferences a result argument, and writes a result, that result will be written into an